stefanbylund/zxnext_layer2/README.md

 Hardware vertical scrolling doesn't work properly in ZEsarUX.

+Changing layer priorities between layer 2 and ULA screens doesn't work properly in ZEsarUX.

+Paging the main layer 2 screen to the top 16K RAM doesn't work properly in ZEsarUX.

 When using the ZEsarUX emulator, the layer2_draw_text() function, if using the Spectrum ROM font, only works if the TAP file is given as a command-line argument to ZEsarUX, not if loaded from its GUI.
 If layer2_draw_text() uses the Spectrum